 Lech is linked by lifts and ski runs to the higher Zürs slopes, and a new gondola connects Lech to the pistes of Warth and Schröcken to the north, which doubles the available skiing area.
-There is also easy access by bus to the slopes of other nearby Arlberg resorts.
+There is also easy access by bus to St Anton and other nearby Arlberg resorts.

 The ski school in Lech is particularly good; however, classes often fill up early in the season with a number of private tutors being booked all winter.

 Shopping is surprisingly limited in Lech, and even more so in Zürs, considering both their reputations as fashionable resorts.
-Most of the shops are to be found on the Hauptstrasse, including major winter sports stores such as Sportalp, Sporthaus Strolz and Pfefferkorn, which sell all the latest branded equipment as well as souvenirs, trinkets and traditional Austrian clothing.
+Most of the shops are to be found on the Hauptstrasse, including major winter sports stores which sell all the latest branded equipment, as well as souvenirs, trinkets, and traditional Austrian clothing.
 Visitors will find everything they need in Lech, but it is not really a destination for shopping sprees.
 No doubt this lack of extensive shopping outlets helps to preserve the charming traditional atmosphere of the two alpine villages.

 Lech is expensive by Austrian standards.
 There are also limited challinging pistes.